mdabrowski1990/uds/docs/source/index.rst

 The purpose of this project is to provide python tools for simulation (on both sides - client and server) and monitoring of diagnostic communication defined by ISO-14229.
 It can be used with any bus type (e.g. CAN, Ethernet, LIN).

-The most likely use cases of UDS package are:
+The most likely use cases of this package are:
  - communication with your vehicle (e.g. reading Diagnostic Trouble Codes)
+ - monitoring and decoding ongoing UDS communication
  - performing tests against on-board ECU (server)
  - performing tests against OBD Tester (client)